lauratrain99/Attitude-multi-IMU-filter/README.md

 1. Convert the data from each IMU to generate one CM (center of mass) data per IMU.
     Perform the sensor fusion by averaging all the readings at the center of mass.
 Perform the EKF only once with those readings.
-Available in synthetic-data/data-fusion/architecture-1, the file EKF_arch1.m contains the main program.
+Available in the path *synthetic-data/data-fusion/architecture-1*, the file *EKF_arch1.m* contains the main program.

  2. Convert the data from each IMU to generate one CM (center of mass) data per IMU.
     Perform the EKF four times, one for each of the CM readings.
 Average the readings at the center of mass.
 Code not available yet.